Implement password hash synchronization with Microsoft Entra Connect Sync

 Password sync is only supported for the object type user in Active Directory.
 It is not supported for the iNetOrgPerson object type.

 Detailed description of how password hash synchronization works

-The following section describes, in-depth, how password hash synchronization works between Active Directory and Azure AD.
+The following section describes, in-depth, how password hash synchronization works between Active Directory and Microsoft Entra ID.